 - Face-to-face contact for more than 15 minutes in some other setting, such as in a car, in a lift or sitting next to them on public transport.

-- If you have been tested for COVID-19, it may take anywhere from a few hours to a couple of days for the test results to be returned to you.
-You must isolate yourself in your home until your test results are received.
+- If you have been tested for COVID-19, it may take a couple of days for the test results to be returned to you.
+During this time, you must isolate yourself in your home until your test results are received.
 If your test result is negative, you will no longer need to remain in isolation and can return to your normal activities once you are well again.

 - Refer to the Department of Health information for people with a suspected case fact sheet for more information.